RobertDober/lab42_core/demo/fn.md

 ### Earyly vs. Late Binding

-In this version there is no choice, late bound parameters **preceed** early bound params.
+There is only one thing to remember: **LIFO**, late superseeds early...

 ```ruby
     answer = Fixnum.fm.- 1